-- 1. Providing direct or indirect financial assistance for projects that build, rebuild, renovate or redesign community facilities or infrastructure; - 2.
-Providing financial assistance to qualifying businesses, including financial support for recruitment of new professionals, businesses and industries to Crete; - 3.
-Providing direct or indirect financial assistance for housing as part of Crete's Housing Development Plan; - 4.
+- 1. Providing financial assistance to qualifying businesses, including financial support for recruitment of new professionals, businesses and industries to Crete; - 2.
+Providing direct or indirect financial assistance for housing as part of Crete's Housing Development Plan; - 3.
 Paying the costs associated with administration of the economic development program and related costs and expenses.